swinb0/Harry-Potter-Character-DB/README.md

 app_1  | PHP 7.4.9 Development Server (http://0.0.0.0:8000) started
 ```

+You may now visit http://localhost:8000 in your browser to access the application

 ## Optional Step 4 : Clean Up
 After you have tested the application you may remove the docker images and containers by executing the following commands.